 |Hispanic or Latino||11|

-Students from other countries are interested in Dental Support, too.
+Americans aren’t the only ones with an interest in Dental Support.
 About 4.9% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia